-Herft has tendered his resignation from the Church effective July 7, 2017 and it has been reported he is to receive a church funded pension in retirement.
+Herft tendered his resignation from the Church effective July 7th 2017 and it was been reported that he was to receive a church funded pension in retirement.

 Get the justice you deserve with Kelso Lawyers.
 We want to hear your story.
 Call (02) 4907 4200 or complete the online form before you accept payment from the National Redress Scheme.